PPC Hero posted a blog back in 2009 detailing PPC metrics all campaign managers should understand. The 5 PPC metrics they focused on were:

 - Return on Investment (ROI)

 There are also other features and methods to analyze data that allow you to gain even more insight into your accounts, campaigns and even ad groups.
-I’m going to review some more essential metrics that matter to PPC.
+I’m going to review some more essential paid search metrics that matter to PPC.

 Based on Google’s Lost Impression Share metrics, we can determine how many impressions were lost strictly due to budget constraints and poor ad rank.
 We can also see exact match impression share, which eliminates uncertainty due to Google’s keyword-query matching for broad and phrase match keywords.